 Three Easy Steps

-1) I bought my birdhouse online.
-First I spray painted the birdhouse.
-I used grey, because I felt like that was dark enough in case there were any gaps between the stones.
+First, I bought my birdhouse online.
+I then spray painted the birdhouse and let it dry overnight.
+I used grey paint because I felt like that was dark enough, just in case there were any gaps between the stones.
 However, you can use any color you like.

-2) I laid the stones on a large piece of cardboard.
-I took them outside and sprayed them with the urethane.
-This brings out the true color in the stones.
+Next, I chose the stones for my DIY birdhouse and then laid them on a large piece of cardboard.
+Remember, when picking out your stones, flat ones work best.
+Taking the stones outside, I sprayed them with the urethane.
+This brings out the true color in the stones and makes them look like they did when wet in the water.

-I only did one side of the stones, as the back side is adhered to the birdhouse and won’t be seen.
+You only need to use the urethane on one side of the stones, as the back side is adhered to the birdhouse and won’t be seen.
 Please make sure you do not spray the urethane inside the house.
 It smells awful!

 It is important that you let the stones thoroughly dry before you begin the next step.

-3) Putting the stones on was actually a little more challenging than I expected.
-I started by putting some of the large stones on.
+Putting the stones on the birdhouse was actually a little more challenging than I expected, but super fun, nonetheless!
+I started by putting some of the large stones on, first.
 Adding the stones was like building a puzzle.
-You need to try different stones before you find the one that fits just right.
+You’ll need to try different stones before you find the one that fits just right.
 I did have to overlay some stones and I actually used some tiny shells to fill in the smaller spaces.

 Continue until you fill each side of the birdhouse.

 I decided to leave the roof of the house plain.
-I really liked the way it looked with just the stones.
+I really liked the way the painted roof looked with the stone sides.
 You can add stones, copper or another element to the roof, if you choose.

 Ready For Display